thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - (CUP) BAF faction mission variant (mission parameters)
 - (CUP) USAF faction mission variant (mission parameters)
 - (CUP, RHS) Additional vehicle categories in Vehicle Black Market
-- (RHS) Added RPK-74M into Arms Dealer Store stock
+- (RHS) Added RPK-74M, AKMs, MG42, FIM-92 Stinger and 9K38 Igla into Arms Dealer Store stock

 ### Changes
+- Merge with 2.4.1 Community Version
 - Overhauled rebel progression - buying some vehicles at vehicle box, establishing outposts or hiring some squad types are bound to war level and/or captured points
 - UI/UX overhaul - new commander menu, all others menus were remade on new UI framework
 - Assign As Loot Vehicle replaced with Create Loot Crate action (use flagpole on outpost or vehicle box on HQ) due to design inconsistencies